NickSanft/MissFritters/README.md

 - main_discord: Uses a Discord app, only requires a config.json file in the root directory with a valid token in a discord_bot_token key.
   - Has \$join, \$ask, and \$leave commands to have it join a Discord call and use TTS.
-  - Images work, but at the moment you will need to indicate to the bot the file by name.
 - main_cli: Your standard command-line in a loop.
 - main_stt: An endless loop of listening for user input via voice and responding.